ybanens/survey-tool/content/1-setup.md

 {% capture text %}
 1. Open a browser and go to the `Research Survey Centre` web page.
 NOTE:  If you are working off-campus, you will need to connect via the VPN client.
-2. Click on the Register or Upgrade link in the navigation panel on the left.
+2. Click on the `Register or Upgrade` link in the navigation panel on the left.
-3. Click on Register a new Survey.
+3. Click on `Register a new Survey`.
-4. Log in with your Griffith “s” number and password, then click the Log in button.
+4. Log in with your Griffith “s” number and password, then click the `Log in` button.
-5. Click on the Sandpit survey radio button.
+5. Click on the `Sandpit survey` radio button.
 6. Fill in the details for the survey, noting that some fields are mandatory.
-For this exercise, enter the title Healthy Lifestyles.
+For this exercise, enter the title **Healthy Lifestyles**.
-7. Click the Submit button.{% endcapture %}
+7. Click the `Submit` button.{% endcapture %}
-{% include card.md header="Registering a survey" text=text %}
+{% include car`d.md header="Registering a survey" text=text %}

 ## Accessing the survey

 {% capture text %}
 1. You will have received an email to your Griffith Outlook account which contains a link to open the survey.
-For now, click on the https://prodsurvey.rcs.griffith.edu.au/prodls200/admin link that you see on the screen in front of you.
+For now, click on the [https://prodsurvey.rcs.griffith.edu.au/prodls200/admin](https://prodsurvey.rcs.griffith.edu.au/prodls200/admin) link that you see on the screen in front of you.
-NOTE:  You can bookmark this page or add it to your Favorites for easy access later on.{% endcapture %}
+{% capture text %}NOTE:  You can bookmark this page or add it to your Favorites for easy access later on.{% endcapture %}
+{% include alert.md text=text color=info %}
+{% endcapture %}
 {% include card.md header="Accessing the survey" text=text %}

 ## Logging in to LimeSurvey

 {% capture text %}
-1. Log in again with your Griffith “s” number and password, then click the Log in button.
+1. Log in again with your Griffith “s” number and password, then click the `Log in` button.
-NOTE:  Your Griffith Single Sign-On credentials have been automatically authenticated with LimeSurvey login.
+{% capture text %}Note:  Your Griffith Single Sign-On credentials have been automatically authenticated with LimeSurvey login.{% endcapture %}
+{% include alert.md text=text color=info %}
-2. Click on the List surveys button.
+2. Click on the `List surveys` button.
 Any surveys you have created will be listed.
 3. Click on the survey you want to open.
 4. Read any warnings (shown in brown) and any information panels (shown in blue).
 The large buttons on the screen are highlighted blue (available) or grey (not available at this time).{% endcapture %}
 {% include card.md header="Logging in to LimeSurvey" text=text %}